 As a startup we aren't in the possibility to start with multiple materials and to keep them in stock.
-We started with the three most common grades of aluminum.
-However, it's possible to order other types of aluminum, you can request these throug our contact form.
+We started with the three most common grades of aluminum and 2 types of POM.
+However, it's possible to order other types of aluminum, you can request these through our contact form.

 We will expand to other materials in the near future.
 Starting with steel and stainless steel.

 - FORMABILITY: ++++

 - APPLICATIONS: AERO, TRANSPORTATION, DYNAMIC LOAD

 - FORMABILITY: +++